ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/2_PAC.md

 ###  2.1.1 Notation
 We will first introduce some basic notation that is for the most part consistent with (Alquier, 2023) and will remain constant throughout the report.
 Along the way, we will need to introduce some more specialized notation for the different sections.
 The problems we will concern ourselves most with will be supervised classification tasks.
 This means, we have a feature space $\mathcal{X}$ and a label space $\mathcal{Y}$ which combine to form the data space $\mathcal{Z}=\mathcal{X}\times\mathcal{Y}$ for which some unknown $\mathcal{D}$ is defined on.
 The challenge now is to learn a classifier $h:\mathcal{X}\to\mathcal{Y}$ that correctly labels samples from $\mathcal{X}$ according to $\mathcal{D}$.
 The training data $S_m=\{(x_i,y_i)\}_{i=1}^m$ consists of $m$ $\mathrm{i.i.d}$ samples from $\mathcal{D}$.
 As we are considering neural networks, a classifier will be parameterised by a weight vector $\mathbf{w}$ which we will denote $h_{\mathbf{w}}$.
 Let $\mathcal{W}$ denote the set of possible weights for a classifier and the set of all possible classifiers $\mathcal{H}$ will sometimes be referred to as the hypothesis set.
 We will often denote the set of probability distributions over $\mathcal{W}$ as $\mathcal{M}(\mathcal{W})$.
 To assess the quality of a classifier we define a measurable function $l:\mathcal{Y}\times\mathcal{Y}\to[0,\infty)$ called the loss function and we will assume that $0\leq l\leq C$.
 As our training data is just a sample from the underlying (unknown) distribution $\mathcal{D}$ there is the possibility that our classifier performs well on the training data, but performs poorly on the true distribution.
 Let the risk of our classifier be defined as
 $$R(h_{\mathbf{w}})=\mathbb{E}_{(x,y)\sim\mathcal{D}}\left(l(h(x),y)\right).$$
-As our classifier is parameterised $\mathbf{w}$ we will instead just write $R(\mathbf{w})$ for the risk of our classifier.
+As our classifier is parameterised $\mathbf{w}$ we will instead write $R(\mathbf{w})$ for the risk of our classifier.
 Similarly, we define the empirical risk of our classifier to be
 $$\hat{R}(\mathbf{w})=\frac{1}{m}\sum_{i=1}^ml(h_{\mathbf{w}}(x_i),y_i).$$
 Note that $\mathbb{E}_{S\sim\mathcal{D}^m}\left(\hat{R}(\mathbf{w})\right)=R(\mathbf{w})$.
 ###  2.1.2 PAC Bounds
-Probably Approximately Correct bounds refer to a general class of bounds on the performance of a learned classifier.
+PAC bounds refer to a general class of bounds on the performance of a learned classifier.
 They aim to determine with high probability what the performance of a classifier will be like on the distribution $\mathcal{D}$ when trained on some training data taken from this distribution.

  **Theorem 2.1** (Alquier, 2023) Let $\vert\mathcal{W}\vert=M<\infty$, $\delta\in(0,1)$, and $\mathbf{w}\in\mathcal{W}$ then it follows that $$\mathbb{P}_{S\sim\mathcal{D}^m}\left(R(\mathbf{w})\leq\hat{R}(\mathbf{w})+C\sqrt{\frac{\log\left(\frac{M}{\epsilon}\right)}{2n}}\right)\geq 1-\delta.$$
 <details>